 The first stage: sustainable hydrogen will replace fossil fuel-based hydrogen in various applications of chemical products.
-Winds, solar, hydropower, and biomass are the primary renewable energy in Iraq that may be used to produce green hydrogen [76, 77].
-Using hydrogen in a variety of applications, such as the separating of metallic elements from their oxides, the creation of glasses, and the manufacturing of mayonnaise or vegetable shortening may minimise carbon dioxide emissions [78].
+Winds, solar, hydropower, and biomass are the primary renewable energy that may be used to produce green hydrogen [81].
+Using hydrogen in a variety of applications, such as the separating of metallic elements from their oxides, the creation of glasses, and the manufacturing of mayonnaise or vegetable shortening may minimise carbon dioxide emissions [82].
 The manufacture of chemicals offers a solid market for importing green hydrogen since it gives a particular, predictable chance to sell green hydrogen and even produce it in chemical plants, pending the development of other, affordable forms of green hydrogen technology.
 Accelerate the development and research of massive water electrolysis and the expansion of renewable energy facilities in order to produce green hydrogen for industrial use.
 The objective of the first stage is to offer more time for growing the supply of green hydrogen and developing its infrastructure for widespread energy uses in subsequent stages.

 The second stage: With the availability of resources and technology for renewable energy, the industry for green hydrogen will extend outside the industrial sector.
 This shift involves decarbonizing heavy-duty, long-distance, and marine transportation.
 Note that the topography on each individual in the Iraqi archipelago is distinct.
-Consequently, the usage of reduced to zero-carbon cars is now restricted to metropolitan regions with mostly flat topography and short-distance transportation [79].
+Consequently, the usage of reduced to zero-carbon cars is now restricted to metropolitan regions with mostly flat topography and short-distance transportation [83].
 In this stage, renewable hydrogen may power any land-based vehicle with simple modifications to its internal combustion engine.

-The third stage: fuel cell technologies are commercialised, may be reached in which sustainable hydrogen can be employed in fuel cell automobiles, Hydrogen may be used in a hydrogen-ppowered fuel cell to generate energy, which can then be used in a variety of applications, including electric vehicles, industrial applications, and residential implementations.
+The third stage: fuel cell technologies are commercialised, may be reached in which sustainable hydrogen can be employed in fuel cell automobiles, Hydrogen may be used in a hydrogen-powered fuel cell to generate energy, which can then be used in a variety of applications, including electric vehicles, industrial applications, and residential implementations.
 The fuel cell may be put in a car to generate power for vehicle operation.
 Fuel cell systems are intended for stationary usage in big central power plants and distributed generation of electricity.
-This technique could be applied to urban and rural homes and structures [80].
+This technique could be applied to urban and rural homes and structures [84].
 Fuel cells are a viable solution for converting hydrogen into energy that may be utilised to power an electric car.
 In contrast to the burning of hydrogen in petroleum engines (gasoline and diesel), hydrogen may be utilised to create electricity using various kinds of cells.
 Using hydrogen in fuel cells will aid in achieving carbon neutrality by 2050 and reduce emissions into the environment.
 In order for fuel cells to gain momentum in the market, their price, reliability, and availability must be established.
 Few automakers produce fuel cell automobiles, and the automobiles are not widely accessible throughout the globe.
 Hybrid automobiles are now accessible on the market; fuel cell automobiles are not.

 Difficulties and repercussions for the sustainable hydrogen production and utilization